SakshamAnand/creative-text-engine/README.md

 # 🧠 Techtonic AI Creative Text Engine

-A generative AI-powered application that creatively transforms text across languages, styles, and tones — built with open-source LLMs and Streamlit.
+This app is publicly deployed and is accessible through this [link](https://techtonicai.streamlit.app/) A generative AI-powered application that creatively transforms text across languages, styles, and tones — built with open-source LLMs and Streamlit.
 This project was developed as part of a 24-hour hackathon.

 -----